A Pirate's Life

 CJ Brown: Jonah?
 Jonah and the fish?

 CJ Brown: Well, God told Jonah to do something he didn't want to do, and Jonah disobeyed God and ran away.
-I guess it does sort of sound like me, except that mine was a dream and Jonah didn't get put on restriction.
+I guess it does sort of sound like me, except mine was a dream and Jonah didn't get put on restriction.

 Papa Chuck: Learn anything?